 17. Many people don’t know whether to use or not after whether.
 Whether can usually stand alone.

 16. The phrase, as far as, (short for as far as I’m concerned), begs to be erased from our lingo.
-The same applies to a thousand other phrases that have become mangled in similar manner.
+The same applies to a thousand other phrases that have become mangled or abbreviated in similar manner.
 I watch for these mutations and avoid them.

 15. What you need to do is you need to stop starting a sentence with What unless you’re asking a question.
 The thing you need to realize is (What you need to realize is) that there are variations on that construction and all are awkward.
 What I’ve heard when some people start sentences that way in conversation is is is they will say is two or three times before they get to the rest of the sentence.